-Must possess a valid South Dakota Teaching Certificate or provisional certificate and meet the requirements set forth by the Department of Education and the North Central Accreditation Agency.
+- 1. Must possess a valid South Dakota Teaching Certificate or provisional certificate and meet the requirements set forth by the Department of Education and the North Central Accreditation Agency. - REPORTS TO: Director of Special Services Building Principal

-Building Principal

 SUPERVISES: Educational Assistant(s), Student Interns